i5hi/eddie/README.md

 # eddie

-`a spam reduction authorization service`
+an authorization service that presents challenges to your clients and authorizes access to your core services.

+eddie does not perform any form of authentication and requires no use of personally identifiable data such as IP, email or phone number.

-eddie offers challenges to clients for reducing spam that reaches your core services.
+eddie aims to minimizing spam and abuse of your core services.

 Supported challenges: